cagallo/movies-data-api/README.md

 ## File Generator Utility
 - Uses existing Heroku API provided by Turing to generate complete data files for movies and their respective trailers.
 - Files are then used as data source for the API.
+- Utilizes a progress bar

+Run with `node utils/movie-data-generator`

 Potential Issues:
 - Heroku API must be up